 The lower the value of NS, the fewer the samples that need to be taken and so the more rapidly a new control channel will be identified.
 However, the identification will be less accurate than if NS is set higher.
-Setting NS higher will mean that identifying a new control channel will take longer, but identification will be more accurate since the radio will tend to ignore temporary fading effects.
+Setting NS higher will mean that identifying a new control channel will take longer, but background search

-background search